 - ¼ teaspoon salt

 - ¼ teaspoon black pepper

 - 3 cups broth (beef, chicken or vegetable).
 You may need a little more to blend all of the chiles.

 - Remove the top of the chiles and shake out most of the seeds.

-- In a large pot, add the chiles and all of the spices.
+- In a large pot, add the chiles salt, pepper and oregano.

 - Add enough water to cover all of the chiles.

 - Cover and cook on medium heat for about 20 minutes or until they're very soft and pliable.
 Rest chiles in the water for another 10 to 15 minutes to cool off.

 The following steps will be done in 3 batches or so until all of the chiles are blended:

 - Transfer chiles to a blender or food processor and add 1 cup broth (do not add the cooked water).
 Puree for about 1 minute.